NARBOROUGH & PENTNEY TO SWAFFHAM

 Bridge Number Two

-As we continue on this path.
-Beyond this bridge lies the final bridge before reaching Swaffham station.
+As we continue on this path, the next bridge lies just before reaching Swaffham station.
 This area shows the current path and where the railway line once led into the station.
-The path is now a public walkway, and I highly recommend it to any enthusiasts of abandoned railways.
-It's a beautiful walkway that's worth experiencing.
+The path is now a public walkway, and I highly recommend it to enthusiasts of abandoned railways.
+It's a beautiful walkway worth experiencing.

 As we continue along the route, we encounter one last bridge before arriving at Swaffham station.